fuhairuo/fuhairuo.github.io/_pages/techniques.md

 # Isotope Geochemistry
 ------

-I conduct clean-lab chemistry procedures and high-precision isotopic analysis using multicollector ICP-MS to investigate the chemical and thermal evolution of planetary systems.
+I use clean-lab chemical techniques and high-precision multicollector ICP-MS isotopic analyses to explore how planetary systems evolve chemically and thermally—from the processes occurring within magma chambers to the dynamics of global magma oceans.

 <div style="display: flex; justify-content: center; gap: 30px; margin-top: 20px; margin-bottom: 20px;">